xebia-functional/coding-guidelines/css/README.md

 * Use a Table of Contents (TOC) at the top of the document.
 * Add a hashtag `#` to the opening section title e.g. `#Header`.
-* Keep line-lengths sensible e.g. 80 columns.
+* Keep line-lengths short e.g. 50 columns.
 * Comments are *good*.
 Go crazy with them.
 * Use comments to break up CSS code logical sections